j-sieben/PIT/Doc/exceptions.md

 Let's see how to catch exceptions with PIT and the options we have here.

-There are two specialized methods to handle exceptions within PIT: `pit.sql_exception` and `pit.stop`.
+There are two specialized methods to handle exceptions within PIT: `pit.handle_exception` and `pit.stop`.

-Method `pit.sql_exception` is intended to be used as the default exception handler.
+Method `pit.handle_exception` is intended to be used as the default exception handler.
 By catching the exception with this method, it gets passed to all output modules and after that the code will continue.
 If you want to stop the code you may add the command `raise` after catching the exception.

 The parameters for this method are all optional.
 If used in conjunction with `raise`, passing a matching message for the exception caught may make most sense, as in the following example: